chrisant996/clink/docs/clink.md

 `clink-insert-dot-dot`|Inserts `..\` at the cursor.
 `clink-paste`|Paste the clipboard at the cursor.
 `clink-popup-complete`|Show a popup window that lists the available completions.
+`clink-popup-directories`|Show a popup window of recent current working directories.
+In the popup, use Enter to `cd /d` to the directory, or use Shift-Enter or Ctrl-Enter to insert directory in the editing line.
 `clink-popup-history`|Show a popup window that lists the command history (if any text precedes the cursor then it uses an anchored search to filter the list).
+In the popup, use Enter to execute the command, or use Shift-Enter or Ctrl-Enter to make it the current history entry.
 `clink-reset-line`|Clears the current line.
 `clink-scroll-bottom`|Scroll the console window to the bottom (the current input line).
 `clink-scroll-line-down`|Scroll the console window down one line.